Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images

 \section{Abstract}

-Breast cancer is a significant global health concern, particularly for women.
-Early detection and appropriate treatment are crucial in mitigating its impact, with histopathology examinations playing a vital role in swift diagnosis.
-However, these examinations often require a substantial workforce and experienced medical experts for proper recognition and cancer grading.
+Breast cancer is the most common cancer type in women worldwide.
+Early detection and appropriate treatment can significantly reduce its impact.
+While histopathology examinations play a vital role in rapid and accurate diagnosis, they often require experienced medical experts for proper recognition and cancer grading.
 Automated image retrieval systems have the potential to assist pathologists in identifying cancerous tissues, thereby accelerating the diagnostic process.
-Nevertheless, due to considerable variability among the tissue and cell patterns in histological images, proposing an accurate image retrieval model is very challenging.
+Nevertheless, proposing an accurate image retrieval model is challenging due to considerable variability among the tissue and cell patterns in histological images.

-This work introduces a novel attention-based adversarially regularized variational graph autoencoder model for breast histological image retrieval.
-Additionally, we incorporated cluster-guided contrastive learning as the graph feature extractor to boost the retrieval performance.
-We evaluated the proposed model's performance on two publicly available datasets of breast cancer histological images and achieved superior or very competitive retrieval performance, with average mAP scores of 96.5\% for the BreakHis dataset and 94.7\% for the BACH dataset, and mVP scores of 91.9\% and 91.3\%, respectively.
+In this work, we leverage the features from foundation models in a novel attention-based adversarially regularized variational graph autoencoder model for breast histological image retrieval.
+Our results confirm the superior performance of models trained with foundation model features compared to those using pre-trained convolutional neural networks (up to 7.7\% and 15.5\% for mAP and mMV, respectively), with the pre-trained general-purpose self-supervised model for computational pathology (UNI) delivering the best overall performance.
+By evaluating two publicly available histology image datasets of breast cancer, our top-performing model, trained with UNI features, achieved average mAP/mMV scores of 96.7\%/91.5\% and 97.6\%/94.2\% for the BreakHis and BACH datasets, respectively.

 Our proposed retrieval model has the potential to be used in clinical settings to enhance diagnostic performance and ultimately benefit patients.